Preventive Strategies for Postpartum Depression

 Building a Strong Support System

-In addition to close family, you can benefit from joining support groups, either in person or online.
+In addition to close family, you can benefit from joining support groups, in person or online.
 Speaking with other new mothers who may be going through similar experiences can reduce feelings of isolation and provide much-needed emotional reinforcement.

 Prioritising Self-Care and Stress Management

-You should also engage in activities that bring you joy and relaxation, whether it's taking a walk, meditating, or spending time with loved ones.
+You should also engage in activities that bring you joy and relaxation, whether taking a walk, meditating, or spending time with loved ones.
 Physical activity, even gentle exercise, can help improve mood and energy levels by releasing endorphins.

 Managing stress is also essential in preventing postpartum depression.